GaganSingh111/ECG_HeartBeat_Categorization/README.md

 ## Conclusion
 - **CNN performed the best**, achieving the highest accuracy.
-- **SMOTE improved classification for less common heartbeat types.**
+- **SMOTE helped balance the dataset**, improving classification for less common heartbeat types.
-- Future improvements could involve using hybrid models and testing real-time applications on wearable devices.
+- Future work could explore hybrid models and real-time applications on wearable devices.

+## How to Run the Project
+### Prerequisites
+- Python 3.11+
+- TensorFlow & Keras
+- NumPy, Pandas, Matplotlib, Seaborn
+- Scikit-learn, Imbalanced-learn

+## License
+This project is licensed under the MIT License.
+See `LICENSE` for details.